sumuks13/codebook_repository/content/Java/Multithreading.md

 ## How to perform single task by multiple threads in Java?

 If you have to perform a single task by many threads, have only one run() method.
-Use notify and [[Java/Synchronization]]
+Use notify and [[Synchronization]]

 ## How to perform multiple tasks by multiple threads (multitasking in multithreading)?